kaushalvivek/taskie/README.md

 # Project Manager

-Project assistant helps track, and stay on top of project updates.
-It's
+Project Manager is your AI assistant to track, manage, and stay on top of Projects.
+It is deeply integrated with Linear today.